mwufi/icebreaker-game/matcher/README.md

 # Matcher Package

-This package generates AI-powered matches for users in the SuperSecret app.
+This package generates AI-powered matches for users in the Appy app.

 ## Setup